 Offshore Transmission Owner (OFTO) opportunities

-In future OFTO Tender Rounds, energy regulator Ofgem will auction the OFTO assets for new offshore wind farms as the infrastructure is constructed and ready to be sold.
-With values ranging from £0.5 billion to £2 billion, these assets will contribute to connecting 50GW of offshore wind generation by 2030.
+With individual asset values ranging from £0.25 billion to £2 billion, these assets will contribute to connecting 50GW of offshore wind generation by 2030.
 The OFTO Tender Round auctions are part of over £20 billion of offshore transmission investment opportunities expected by 2030.

 Opportunities will cover maritime and coastal areas around Great Britain.